social-protocols/rankers/notes/roadmap.md

 ## General

 - [ ] so far only happy case programming -> implement proper error handling
+    - [ ] first error handling in the core logic
+    - [ ] then axum/tower error handling before errors propagate all the way up to the api
 - [ ] setup logging
 - [ ] create readme
 - [ ] create a model that estimates page coefficients (schedule can be more drawn out, eg daily)